Visit our Sister Sites:

 Annuals

-Propagation:
+Plant Propagation:

 After the flowerheads have died, you will see many large seeds.
 They readily fall to the ground and reseed the flowerbed for next year.
-Or, harvest and dry seeds to plant next year.
+Or, harvest and dry seeds, to plant next year.

-How to Grow Calendula:
+How to Grow Calendula Plants and Flowers:

-Grow Calendula is easy.
+Growing Calendula is easy.
 They prefer full sun to partial shade.
 They prefer rich, well drained soil, but will grow in average to slightly poor soils.
 Improve soil quality prior to planting with compost.
 Add a general purpose fertilizer once a month, especially if the soil is poor.

 Water the plants during dry periods, once or twice per week.
 Avoid wetting the leaves, as disease problems can be a problem.